isaiahelixir1/isaiahelixer1.github.io/docs/03-Component-Selection/Component-Selection.md

 ## Overview

-The following sections describe the **final selected major components** for the Environmental Monitoring Subsystem.
-These selections reflect updated design decisions, instructor feedback, and system requirements.
+The following sections describe the final selected major components not including microcontroller selection for the Temperature Monitoring Subsystem.
+These selections show updated design decisions, instructor feedback, and system requirements.

 This subsystem: